Guiting Power: Guiting Music Festival

 The Guiting Music Festival (formerly the "Guiting Festival") was founded in 1970.
 It runs for ten days, starting in the last week of July every year.
 It typically comprises eight evening concerts, covering the genres of classical music, folk, and jazz.
 These are normally held in the Village Hall.
 Two open-air concerts are held in the adjacent playing fields on the first and second Sundays.
-The festival is a Registered Charity (No. 1100808).
+The festival is a Registered Charity.

 Notable residents

 SAS soldier and author Lofty Large grew up in Guiting Power.